betotto/blog/_posts/2017-11-10-adding-css.md

 # Adding CSS and restart development

-In this lesson we gonna add [Less](http://lesscss.org/) for preprocessing our CSS also we'll include [Nodemon](https://nodemon.io/) to the development process.
+We gonna add [Less](http://lesscss.org/) for preprocessing our CSS also we'll include [Nodemon](https://nodemon.io/) to the development process.

 ## Prerequisites